 Each theme has its own section of the display and there is a sign listing what each building is and what to look for!
 It was fun to try to find all of the different displays!

-Enjoy some photos from our visit on July 1, but make sure to get your timed ticket to visit yourself this summer!
+Enjoy some photos from our visit and make sure to visit yourself this summer!

 Some things to know before visiting Franklin Park Conservatory:

-- The Scotts Miracle-Gro Foundation Children’s Garden will be limited in capacity.
+- The Scotts Miracle-Gro Foundation Children’s Garden is also included in your admission fee.

 –>> Need more to do this summer?
 Try 5 Cool Outdoor Activities for Kids in the Columbus and Franklin County Metro Parks or one of these 25 Fun Outdoor Activities in Columbus for the Whole Family <<–

 Share this post with your friends!